 To make no mayo potato salad dressing: Simply whisk together extra virgin olive oil, vinegar and seasonings together in a small bowl to emulsify.
 Then, whisk in fresh herbs (if using) and season to taste with salt and pepper.
 Et Voila!
 Vinaigrette dressing for potato salad.

-When to dress potato salad with vinaigrette?
+When to dress potatoes with vinaigrette?

 When to add dressing to potato salad depends entirely on the type of dressing you plan to use.